lorenz-j-hunter/Tree/README.md

   <dd>A node which has been allocated but does not store meaningful data.
 These are represented by
   <code>TreeNode</code>s with <code>data_</code>=(0, -1).
   A void node cannot have children.</dd>
+  <dt><strong>Absolute index</strong></dt>
+  <dd>Each node has a unique identifier.
+These identifiers are natural numbers
+  which are ordered, like a set.
+Going from h=0 to h=x, from left to right, the identifiers monotonically increase.
+If, while going from top to bottom, left to right, we encounter a void node, then its identifier is skipped and the next full one is as if we had not.
+The absolute index is this identifier.</dd>
   <dt><strong>null node</strong></dt>
   <dd>This is a concept raised when a search does not find the desired node in the tree.
   It is not a node, and so it's not an allocated node.